 Did you know that in the state of Washington, you can always apply to reopen your closed L&I claim?
 This means that even if your claim has been closed for years, reopening is an option.
-Even when you no longer work for the employer where you originally filed a claim, you can still apply to reopen.
+Even when you no longer work for the employer where you originally filed, you can still apply.

 You have 7 years from the date of the very first claim closure to apply for reopening, otherwise, you may not be entitled to receive monetary benefits (though you may still be able to get medical treatment).

-Once you submit your application to reopen your workers’ compensation claim, L&I has 90 days from receipt to approve or deny it.
+Once you submit your application to reopen your workers’ compensation claim, The Washington Department of Labor And Industries (L&I) has 90 days from receipt to approve or deny it.
 However, according to L&I rules in Washington state, L&I can extend the decision-making period by an additional 60 days.
 That said, all applications to reopen must be formally approved or denied within 150 days.
 Reasons for a delay could be:

 Get Help Reopening Your L&I Claim

 The process of reopening a worker’s comp claim can be complex and difficult.
 If you applied to reopen your claim, your claim was rejected, or your application to reopen has been denied, you should immediately contact the Seattle L&I attorneys at Emery | Reddy, PLLC to get legal help.
 Failure to act timely can result in the permanent denial of benefits.